-The programme is evaluated by students following placements through the |Unifrog form, a work experience booklet provided by Unifrog and through Careers Passport lessons following the placement.
+The programme is evaluated by students following placements by completing the Unifrog Student reflection form.

-The programme is also evaluated by the employers hosting placements through the Unifrog form.
-S6C tutors will also conduct check-ins during the placement by phone or email and notes from these check-ins will be reviewed and evaluated by the Careers Leader.
+The programme is also evaluated by the employers hosting placements through the Unifrog Employer review form.
+S6C will also conduct check-ins during the placement by phone or email and notes from these check-ins will be reviewed and evaluated by the Careers Leader.